-When do I have to quarantine or self-isolate?
+When to quarantine or self-isolate

-There is a difference between quarantine and isolation
+The difference between quarantine and isolation

-If someone in your family, flat-share or at work is suspected of being infected with coronavirus, you do not automatically need to go into quarantine – unless the health office orders you to.
-While awaiting your test result, however, you too should minimise the number of people you have contact with, stay home as much as possible and be cautious.
+If someone in your family, your flat-share or at work suspects they have a coronavirus infection, while waiting for your own test result, you should minimise the number of people you have contact with, stay home as much as possible and be cautious.

 Quarantining as a contact person